jacksonitoro/devops-capstone-project/README.md

 - Elastic Beanstalk or more

-## 👩🏽‍💻 Built for the Cloud Native Series by Chisom
+## 👩🏽‍💻 Built for the Cloud Native Series by Jackson tutored by Chisom
-This project is used for learning cloud-native tools and Handson-Project.
+This project is used for learning cloud-native tools and Hands-on Project.

 Feel free to fork and extend it!